st3117/final_project/final_project.md

 ### Related work

-Instruction from CDC website indicates being overweight or obese as a risk factor that could be changed, which is the main effect of our study.
-We also find potential factors if alcohol and forms of hormone replacement therapy (those that include both estrogen and progesterone) from the website.
-Also, previous study suggests household income and age at first live birth as 2 important predictors for breast cancer.
+Instruction from CDC website indicates smoking status as a risk factor that could be changed, which is the main effect of our study.
+We also find whether the subject is overweight, alcohol consumption as potential factors of from the website.
+Also, previous studies suggest household income and age at first live birth as 2 important predictors for breast cancer.
+Age and race are the two variables we need to adjust for in our models.

 ### Initial Questions: